 We have to design systems with this change in mind.
 We’ve handed a lot of the R&D work to industry, but we have to collaborate with these partners to design open, modular platforms and systems.
 We need specs that can be modified easily as military and security needs change.
 The aircraft carrier is the ultimate open platform, if you think about it: if you want to change the combat system on that platform, you fly the old aircraft off the front end and you land a new one on the back end.
 We have to be that open, across the board.
 We can’t just adopt new technologies lightly, however.
 We have a huge responsibility to make sure new tools and approaches work, and that they can be integrated and that they are additive.

-managing partner, DIUx (Defense Innovation Unit Experimental): Raj Shah,
+Raj Shah, managing partner, DIUx (Defense Innovation Unit Experimental):

-bridge the gap between civilians and the military, for reasons that some of the other speakers have suggested.
+It’s critical to bridge the gap between civilians and the military, for reasons that some of the other speakers have suggested.
 I tend to view the dynamics of this relationship using two lenses: technology and human capital.
 Let me start with a story on the technology side.
 Special-operations teams are some of the bravest folks we have in the service.
 They are the ones rushing through the front door to find and capture bad guys and terrorists.
 The first soldier in faces a lot of risk—often gets shot, often fatally.
 We were asked to think about that problem and come up with a potential solution.
 The traditional approach would be, “let’s build an ‘Iron Man’ suit,” something indestructible that could protect anyone in any situation.
 Of course, coming up with such a suit would be difficult—time consuming, expensive, and, in some cases, not actually possible under the laws of physics.

 We instead reached out to the commercial industry to see if there were technologies there that we could apply to this problem.
 We found that several start-ups had been funded to build drones to map the inside of buildings for the real-estate industry.
 A builder may want to know, for example, how is my construction doing relative to the architectural plans?
 Instead of sending someone to the site with a checklist, the builder could send a drone to fly around and capture that information in a relatively low-cost way.